fwupd/fwupd/CONTRIBUTING.md

 `./contrib/reformat-code.py` can be used in order to get automated formatting.
-Calling the script without arguments formats the current patch while passing filenames will do whole-file formatting on the specified files.
+Calling the script without arguments formats the current patch while passing commits will do formatting on everything changed since that commit.